canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 Using open standards and common government platforms helps you to:

 - meet the needs of your users by building with proven solutions
-- make users’ experience of government more consistent, which generates trust
+- make users' experience of government more consistent, which generates trust
 - save time and money by reusing things that are already available
 - be more efficient by sharing data appropriately
 - move between different technologies when you need to, avoiding vendor lock-in.